Driver

 while self.read_flag_register().contains(Flags::TXFF) {}

-// Safe because we know that self.registers points to the control
+// SAFETY: We know that self.registers points to the control registers

 unsafe {